waqaskhan137/digital-assistant/memory-bank/progress.md

 4. 🐞 **Documentation gaps in shared utilities**
    - Shared modules lack comprehensive documentation
    - Need API documentation and usage examples

+5. 🐞 **Skipped tests in Classification Service**
+   - Several tests in the Classification Service were skipped due to persistent async context manager issues
+   - Need to refactor these tests or implement better pattern for testing async context managers
+   - Consider refactoring the underlying code to make testing easier

 ## Decisions and Architecture Evolution
 - Microservices boundaries require careful consideration to avoid coupling